Efforts to impeach Donald Trump

 In January 2021, during the final weeks of Trump's first term, a renewed effort was made to remove him from office following his efforts to overturn his loss in the 2020 presidential election by baselessly asserting voter fraud, which resulted in the Trump-Raffensperger phone call and the United States Capitol attack.
 This effort resulted in Trump's second impeachment on January 13, 2021.

 On April 29, 2025, approximately 3 months after the beginning of Trump's second term, Shri Thanedar announced his intention to impeach Trump, and on May 14, 2025, brought forward 7 articles of impeachment, arguing Trump has committed obstruction of justice, bribery and corruption.
 However, the motion has been condemned by other congressional Democrats.

 On May 15, 2025, Al Green submitted articles of impeachment, in House Resolution 415.

 In June 2025, Elon Musk called for Trump to be impeached when he engaged in a public feud with Trump.

+In December 2025, the United States House of Representatives voted to table a resolution to impeach President Trump after Rep. Al Green (D-Texas) forced a vote on the matter, scuttling the snap impeachment push with the help of Democratic leaders voting “present” rather than aiding Green with the effort.

+On April 7, 2026 Trump posted a message on Truth Social stating that “a whole civilization will die tonight” should Iran refuse to open the Strait of Hormuz.
+This prompted several acting and former politicians to start impeachment or to ask the cabinet to use the process laid out in the fourth section of the 25th amendment.